-After a journey two years in the making, the Department of Organismic and Evolutionary Biology (OEB) Administration has reached Leaf 4 of Green Office Certification.
-Led by the department’s Green Team Leaders, Laura Tomaino and Jeannette Everritt, the office achieved some major milestones along the way:
+After a journey two years in the making, the Department of Organismic and Evolutionary Biology (OEB) Administration has reached leaf four of Green Office Certification in Harvard's Green Office Program.
+Led by the department's Green Team Leaders, Laura Tomaino and Jeannette Everritt, the office achieved some major milestones along the way:

 - Started a Vermicompost program in their office (managed by Green Team member Deborah Smiley) to compost food waste.

 - Managed a successful TerraCycle Pilot in their office to reduce non-recyclable waste.

 - Set up a permanent Freecycle area within their office to encourage reuse.

 - Transitioned their whole kitchenette to reusable dish ware.